k8s-class/cluster_resource_quotas/README.md

 # resource_quotas
-How to set resource quotas cluster wide

-### This forces all deployments to require resource quotas
+### This forces all deployments in a certain namespace to require resource quotas